 Solicitors: conveyancing related negligence (failure to complete before releasing monies), and failure to identify fraudulent borrowers.

 Auditors: claims concerning failure to identify fraud within group of companies and failure to identify fraudulent trading.

 Construction professionals: claims against architects regarding improper certification, EOT, against contractors regarding defective piling and roofing, surveyors in respect of overvaluation also claims against estate agents.

 “A robust advocate.”
 Legal 500 2017

-RBS Rights Issue Group Litigation [2015 and continuing] acting as a senior junior counsel for the Signature Group in the ongoing £500 million claim against RBS commencing trial on 22 May 2017 and due to finish in October 2017 (instructed by Signature Law).
+RBS Rights Issue Group Litigation [2015 -2017] acting as a senior junior counsel for the Signature Group in the £500 million claim against RBS which alleged that false and misleading statements and omissions were made in the 2008 prospectus (instructed by Signature Law).

 Group Seven Ltd v Nasir EWHC 620 (Ch) junior counsel for the Swiss bank in a leading costs management decision (instructed by Pinsent Masons LLP).